Uniqueness in Haken's Theorem: From weakly aligned to aligned

-The algorithm is then: \begin{enumerate} \item Apply Proposition \ref{prop:handleslide} to the collection of all such components $P$ of $E - T$, isotoping $T$ without changing $T_c$ so that afterwards the interior of each disk $D_P$ is disjoint from $T$. \item Add each such disk $D_p$ to $\Db$ or $\Da$ as appropriate, compressing $T_c$ to $T'_c$ \item Repeat the process until at least one component $\overline{E}$ of $E$ is a $T$-reducer. \item The output is the solution generated by $\overline{E}$. \end{enumerate}
+The algorithm is then: \begin{enumerate} \item Apply Proposition \ref{prop:handleslide} to the collection of all such components $P$ of $E - T$, isotoping $T$ without changing $T_c$ so that afterwards the interior of each disk $D_P$ is disjoint from $T$. \item Add each such disk $D_p$ to $\Db$ or $\Da$ as appropriate, compressing $T_c$ to $T'_c$ \item Repeat the process until at least one component $\overline{E}$ of $E$ is aligned with $T$ (as explained below). \item The output is the alignment generated by $\overline{E}$. \end{enumerate}

 It will be important for its application that the algorithm is robust: a minimal change in input information will result in the same output.
 To understand more fully how the algorithm operates, we can describe it schematically.